|

 just out of frame to the left, after Mont Blanc

 drifted to the Halifax side following the collision.
 The destruction is total and is reminiscent of the remains of Hiroshima and Nagasaki, as would befall those cities almost three decades later.
 Here, streets may be seen, but the wooden houses have been blown away to the point where not even substantial debris is left.
 The solitary structures seen close to the water were industries that were made of brick or concrete.
 Still, only shells stand.
-Dartmouth is in the background where the Imo, may be seen beached at Top Center.
-A covering of snow fell a day after the disaster, hampering rescue efforts and killing some trapped survivors due to hypothermia.
-These photos were taken after that snowfall. |
+Dartmouth is in the background where the Imo, may be seen beached at Top Center. |

 Halifax Explosion Waterfront 1917 |